 Once your score file consists of 20 scores, your ten lowest differentials are added together, divided by ten and then multiplied by 96%, the result being your Handicap Index.
 You do not round the result.
 Your ten lowest differentials are used, not necessarily the ten lowest scores in your score file.

 A player needs a minimum of five scores to calculate a Handicap Index.
 If a player has at least five but fewer than 20 differentials available, the Handicap Index will be computed as follows:

-Say a player has a 19 Course Handicap: the most he could post for any hole would be a 7.
-So if he scored 102 and had an 11 on the sixth hole (a par 5) and had a 9 on hole 14 (a par 4), he would need to deduct four strokes for the sixth hole (11 - 7 = 4) and two on hole 14 (9 - 7 = 2) for a total of six strokes deducted from the 102 gross score.
-This gives him an adjusted gross score of 96 (102 - 4 - 2 = 96).
+As an example, a player with a Course Handicap of 19 would have a maximum hole score of 7 for handicap purposes.
+So if this person scored 102 and had an 11 on the sixth hole (a par 5) and had a 9 on hole 14 (a par 4), they would need to deduct four strokes for the sixth hole (11 - 7 = 4) and two on hole 14 (9 - 7 = 2) for a total of six strokes deducted from the 102 gross score.
+This results in an adjusted gross score of 96 (102 - 4 - 2 = 96).
 The individual would post a 96 for handicap purposes.
 Below is a chart to determine a golfer’s Equitable Stroke Control maximum:

 The SCGA issues the rating values and populates the computers tied to GHIN, the SCGA website and the USGA website.
 Please use the computer display/SCGA.org information.
 Often times a course will print a large number of scorecards and continue to use those until they run out, even if new ratings have been issued.

 No, while a member login allows you access to certain information and can be helpful for various things, like keeping your contact information up to date, it is not a requirement for posting a score.
 Scroll down to the Black “My SCGA” box and enter your GHIN number and last name and you can post your score without “logging in.”